How it all begun

 He makes a move to dive for her ears and Whitney shrieks in panic.

 Rodney laughs coldly.
 “You don’t actually think I am going to eat your ears, do you?
 I’m not a cannibal.
 And they don’t even look very tasty.”
+He says cannibal in the proud way of people who did not expect to learn a word but had somehow acquired it in their vocabulary and considered it an achievement.

 “You are such a bitch,” Rodney says.
 “Trying to seduce me with those lips.”